TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SiteHandling/ExtendingSiteConfig.rst

 Extending the GUI is a bit more tricky.

-The backend module relies on FormEngine to render the edit interface.
-Since the form data is not stored in database records but in :file:`.yaml` files, a couple of details have been extended of the default FormEngine code.
+The backend module relies on the `FormEngine`:pn: to render the edit interface.
+Since the form data is not stored in database records but in :file:`.yaml` files, a couple of details have been extended of the default `FormEngine`:pn: code.

-The render configuration is stored in :file:`typo3/sysext/backend/Configuration/SiteConfiguration/` in a format syntactically identical to TCA.
-However, this is **not** loaded into :php:`$GLOBALS['TCA']` scope, and only a small subset of TCA features is supported.
+The render configuration is stored in :file:`typo3/sysext/backend/Configuration/SiteConfiguration/` in a format syntactically identical to `TCA`:pn:.
+However, this is **not** loaded into :php:`$GLOBALS['TCA']` scope, and only a small subset of `TCA`:pn:features is supported.

 **Extending site configuration is experimental** and may change any time.